Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 - R has a large community of developers creating power tools for data and statistical analysis
 objectives:
 - Introduction into using R for statistical analysis and visualisation
-questions: Using R for data and statistical analysis
+questions: R has most common (and uncommon) statistical tests implemented as libraries
 source: Rmd
 subtitle: Day 3
 teaching: 60